 A sense of humor is vital!

 For those of you who think you are going to do it "your way" and have one here and there along the way?

 Nicotine receptors are not moral or ethical judges.
 They cannot be lied to.
 They tell your brain the last time they were fed, not you.

-They are chemical receptors and are not replaced with non sensitized receptors until you stop feeding them.
+These receptors and are not desensitized or replaced with non sensitized receptors until you stop feeding them.

 "If you've quit smoking and you're still smoking?
 You're doing it wrong."

 Keep looking forward, eyes on the road.
 Don't get distracted, don't let go! (there's no such thing as a good slip!)

 Everything you need to understand about cravings, habit, and memories